farooqahmed-it/xml_keyword_finder/README.md

-# fs-contentspotlight-keyword-finder
+# XML Keyword Finder

-fs-contentspotlight-keyword-finder is a Python script that finds keywords on the existing fishersci contentspotlight rules.
+### Demonstrates code sample of xml parsing using ElementTree python library

 ## Usage
+Assumes python installed on the local system

+Assumes file keywords.txt local to the project
-Place keywords in the keywords.txt file, one keyword per line
+    - Place keywords in the keywords.txt file, one keyword per line

+Assumes promoData.xml in the specified schema, illustratig parsing of nested elements

 ## Run
+Alternatively can also be ru on repl.it platform

 Visit https://repl.it/
 Create free account if required

 Copy main.py to the main.py in the browser editor

-Create a new keywords.txt file or upload existing keywords.txt with keywords
+Create a new keywords.txt file or upload existing keywords.txt with keywords Create a new promoData.xml file or upload existing promoData.txt with sample xml

 Press run